Akatsuki-class destroyer (1931): Armament

-The three triple 24 in torpedo launchers used on the standard Fubuki-class retained, and originally Type 8 torpedoes were carried.
-These were later replaced with the famous Type 93 "Long Lance" oxygen-propelled torpedoes during World War II.
+The three triple 24 in torpedo launchers used on the standard Fubuki class were retained, and originally Type 8 torpedoes were carried.
+These were later replaced with the Type 93 "Long Lance" oxygen-propelled torpedoes during World War II.

-Anti-aircraft capability was initially two Type 93 13 mm AA Guns mounted in front of the second stack.
-In 1943, an additional pair of Type 93 guns was mounted in front of the bridge, which was later changed to Type 96 25mm AA Guns on Hibiki and Ikazuchi in January 1944.
+Anti-aircraft capability was initially two Type 93 13 mm AA guns mounted in front of the second stack.
+In 1943, an additional pair of Type 93 guns was mounted in front of the bridge, which was later changed to Type 96 25 mm AA guns on Hibiki and Ikazuchi in January 1944.
 These vessels also lost one of their aft guns in April 1944 in exchange for two triple Type 96 guns, and another pair of triple Type 96 guns was added between the aft torpedo mounts.
 Hibiki had another 20 single-mount Type 96s added, as well as a Type 22 and Type 13 radar, before the end of the war.